InfinianoGroup/Infiniano/README.txt

 4. Source Code and Other Information

-Source code to this program is always available; for more information visit our web site at:
+Source code to this program is always available; to view, visit the project at:

   http://github.com/ThomasLFranklin/Final-Project/